 (also known as the "Inventory fee") pursuant to PA 596 of 2012

-one year after appointment, whichever is earlier.
-The court must calculate the exact fee for you.
+, or one year after appointment, whichever is earlier.
+The court will calculate the exact fee for you.
+In the event of a variance the fee calculated by the court shall override the online Inventory Fee Calculator.

 The gross estate fee may be paid by cash (except by mail), checks or money orders only; made out to "Oakland County Probate Court."
 Credit cards (Visa, MasterCard and Discover)..